Multiple transitivity except for a system of imprimitivity: -by-block-transitive groups

 Write $\Gamma = \GaL_3(q)$ and $S = Z\SL_3(q)$.
 We will take $G \in \{\Gamma,S\}$.

-Write $\mc{L}_G$ for the set of proper groups $L'$ of $G(\alpha_0)$ satisfying the following conditions: \begin{enumerate}[(i)] \item $L' \ge Z$; \item $|G(\alpha_0):L'|$ divides $q(q-1)$; \item $|G(\alpha_0):L'| > qe_G$ or $|G(\alpha_0):L'|$ is a multiple of $|\SL_2(q):R(q)|$ (or both). \end{enumerate} Calculations are performed on the quotient $G/Z$.
+Write $\mc{L}_G$ for the set of proper groups $L'$ of $G(\alpha_0)$ satisfying the following conditions: \begin{enumerate}[(i)] \item $L' \ge Z$; \item $|G(\alpha_0):L'|$ divides $q(q-1)/t_G$; \item $|G(\alpha_0):L'| > q$ or $|G(\alpha_0):L'|$ is a multiple of $|\SL_2(q):R(q)|$ (or both). \end{enumerate} Calculations are performed on the quotient $G/Z$.

-If $G \ge \GL_3(q)$, write $\mc{L}^*_G$ for the groups in $\mc{L}_G$ conjugate to a subgroup of $L^{\GaL_1}$ as in Proposition~\ref{prop:psl:plane-field}.
-Then $\mc{L}^*_G$ contains four classes, one with block size $q(q-1)/2$ (namely, conjugates of $L^{\GaL_1}$) and the others with block size $q(q-1)$ (corresponding to the possibilities for $L < L^{\GaL_1}$ considered in the proof of Proposition~\ref{prop:psl:plane-field}, after Claim 2).
+If $t_G=1$, write $\mc{L}^*_G$ for the groups in $\mc{L}_G$ conjugate to a subgroup of $L^{\GaL_1}$ as in Proposition~\ref{prop:psl:plane-field}.
+Then $\mc{L}^*_G$ contains four classes, one with block size $q(q-1)/2$ and the others with block size $q(q-1)$; these correspond to the four conjugacy classes of subgroups $L_{11}, L_{12}, L_{21}, L^*_{12}$ that appeared in Proposition~\ref{prop:psl:plane-field}.
 We can exclude these groups from consideration.

 We split the rest of the proof according to the field size $q$.

 \paragraph{\underline{$q=5$.}} There are three conjugacy classes in $\mc{L}_G \setminus \mc{L}^*_G$, of block size $5,10,20$.
 These have representatives $L$ of the form $L_5 \le L \le \N_G(L_5)$, where $L_5$ represents the unique class of subgroups of $G(\alpha_0)$ of the form $WZ \rtimes \SL_2(3)$; we note that $\N_G(L_5)$ takes the form $WZ \rtimes (\SL_2(3) \rtimes C_4)$.
 A double coset enumeration shows that $G$ acts $2$-by-block-transitively on $G/L_5$, hence also on $G/L$ for any overgroup $L$ of $L_5$ in $G(\alpha_0)$.